seefor/solarwinds-to-infoblox/README.md

 IP Address, Subnet Display Name, Subnet Address, Subnet CIDR,Subnet Mask

 The script will loop though all the CSV files and output a file name "infoblox-import.csv"

+I've added some example exports from SolarWinds IPAM